adamc15/adamc15.github.io/mockup.md

 * [DAO Waitlist](https://www.obadafoundation.org/dao/waitlist/)

 ## The OBADA Foundation
 [The OBADA Foundation](https://www.obadafoundation.org/about), a 501(c)(3) nonprofit, is developing an [an open standard](https://www.obada.io/standard/) called "Representing Physical Assets using Non-Fungible Tokens (NFTs)" in conjunction with the International Standards Organization [ISO TC/307 AHG3](https://www.iso.org/committee/6266604.html).
-This open blockchain protocol will allow any organization or ecosystem to establish their own NFT implementation for their own category of physical assets which will be interoperable across all categories.
+This open blockchain protocol will allow any organization or ecosystem to establish their own NFT implementation for their own category of physical assets which will be interoperable across all categories. -->

 ## The ITAD Blockchain
-The OBADA DAO is creating a public utility, loosely called "the ITAD Blockchain", based on the physical NFT (pNFT) standard.
-The utility is a decentralized registry to store the pNFTs data, with standard methods for connecting to the backend systems of the actors and software used by the asset disposition sector.
-The registry acts as a "bridge" between the real-world asset and it's digital representation which can be embedded in a ERC-721 or any other form of NFT.

-This utility will allow enterprise and supply chain systems to track the service history of any asset, from manufacturer the recycler. and it creates a simple, standard interface for the world to order and track asset disposition services such as data destruction and responsible recycling.
+The OBADA DAO is creating a decentralized registry to store pNFTs, with methods for connecting to the backend systems of the actors and software used by the asset disposition sector to write, read and transfer data.
+The registry acts as a "bridge" between the real-world asset and it's digital representation. (pNFT) This will allow enterprise and supply chain systems to track the service history of any asset, from manufacturer the recycler. and creates a simple, standard interface for the world to order and track asset disposition services such as data destruction and responsible recycling.

 * [Github Source Code Repo](https://github.com/obada-foundation/)
 * Reference Design / Demo Site - very soon
 * [Blockchain Explorer] - coming soon

-## Why join the DAO
+## Join the DAO to get Involved

-Besides obtaining a "seat at the table" shaping in the future of our industry, there are three main reaons to join the DAO: governance rights, operational rights, and economic rights.
+To obtain a "seat at the table" and help shape the future of our industry become an OBADA DAO member.
+As a DAO Member you will get three distinct sets of rights: governance rights, operational rights, and economic rights.
 * Read More - See below (or needs a separate webpage).
 * Read the Waitlist Announcement - Needs a webpage
 * [Join the DAO Waitlist](https://www.obadafoundation.org/dao/waitlist/)